kyma-project/kyma/docs/kyma/docs/04-02-local-installation.md

 Kyma comes with a local wildcard self-signed `server.crt` certificate that you can find under the `/installation/certs/workspace/raw/` directory of the `kyma` repository.
 Trust it on the OS level for convenience.

-Follow these steps to "always trust" the Kyma certificate on the MacOS:
+Follow these steps to "always trust" the Kyma certificate on MacOS:

 1. Change the working directory to `installation`: